FedeDP/libmodule/Samples/README.md

 ## Shared source example

-[SharedSrc](https://github.com/FedeDP/libmodule/tree/master/Samples/SharedSrc) example shows how to use "more complicated" libmodule API to
-create 2 modules inside same source file, that can shared some callbacks too.
+[SharedSrc](https://github.com/FedeDP/libmodule/tree/master/Samples/SharedSrc) example shows how to use "more complicated" libmodule API to create 2 modules inside same source file that share some callbacks.
 This is highly discouraged though, as main libmodule aim is to create simple and modular C projects.
-There can be some cases, though, were eg: 2 modules share a huge callback that you may not desire to be copied in 2 different files.
+There can be some cases, though, were 2 modules share a huge callback that you may not desire to have copied in 2 different source files.

 ## Multi context example

 [MultiCtx](https://github.com/FedeDP/libmodule/tree/master/Samples/MultiCtx) example shows how to use "most complicated" libmodule API.
 This example fully introduces context's concept, already seen in previous example.
-A context is a way to create subnets of modules.
-You can call modules_loop on each context, and each context behaves independently from others.
-This can be particularly useful when dealing with 2+ threads; ideally, each thread has its own module's context.